cp4cds/copernicus-wps-demo/README.rst

 Overview
 ********

-In `Copernicus`_ we want to provide processing capabilities next to a climate data store.
+In `Copernicus`_ we want to provide processing capabilities for a climate data store.
 The processing capabilities are exposed using the Web Processing Service standard interface with the `PyWPS`_ implementation.
 This demo contains several example processes implemented with `ESMValTool`_ and `NCL`_.
 The processes are defined with different WPS profiles